A Self-Hosted Pusher and Ably Alternative: Tako Channels

 import { useChannel } from "tako.sh/react";

-There’s no app key, no cluster, no auth endpoint to stand up separately.
-The auth callback runs inside your app on every connection and can hit your session store, your database, your feature flags — whatever “is this user allowed in this room” already means in your code.
-See the Durable Channels announcement for the full surface, or the docs for the protocol.
+There is no app key, no cluster, no auth endpoint to stand up separately.
+The auth callback runs inside your app on every connection and can hit your session store, database, feature flags — whatever “is this user allowed in this room” already means in your code.

 How the request actually flows